Games to play

 - Make your own Toast Tangram puzzle, and then make giraffes, cats or whatever you want.
 It’s playing with your food, but it’s also definitely mathematical

 - Play some Times Tables games.
-All you need to do is download and print the PDF, and find some dice
+All you need to do is a printer and some dice!

 - Make your own Little Robot – Little Robot is made from 24 cardboard polygons.
 When you make Little Robot you’re seeing how flat shapes come together to make 3D shapes – a maths skill

 For even more games take a look at our Monthly Maths Takeaways page

 ‘How to…’ films to watch

 Take a look at Bites, our series of ‘How To’ videos, presented by children aged 8 – 11.
 Instruction sheets for the activities demonstrated in each film are available to download, so families can try them together at home.
 They’re also ideal for use in school and community settings.

 Five Golden Rules for enjoying maths at home

 - Maths is everywhere.
 Cooking, shopping, packing things into bags and boxes, planning a journey… even the buildings all around you.
 The more you look, the more you will see.